 I wasn’t going to shell out forty-two dollars for a canister of bear spray.
 Despite signs at the trailhead expounding the dangers of grizzly bears in Glacier National Park, I ignored the warning.
-Marcia and I had been in the park for a few days and had seen little wildlife, and no bears.
+Marcia and I had been in the park for a few days and had seen little wildlife and no bears.
 Plus, we were to hike a very popular trail; we would not be alone.

-The yellow warning sign stated that if we came across a bear, we should back-up slowly, raise our coat and knapsack to make us look larger, and avoid eye contact.
+The yellow warning sign stated that if we came across a bear, we should back-up slowly, raise our coat and knapsack to make us look more substantial, and avoid eye contact.
 Do not run!
 The sign also stated that bear spray was a proven and effective deterrent to an attack from an aggressive bear.
 It did not specifically recommend we carry bear spray, which is a wildlife-size canister of pepper spray.

 The weather was beautiful as we hiked the ten and one-half miles to Upper Two Medicine Lake and back.
 We saw a moose, picture-perfect lakes and mountains, and early fall colors in the willows and sycamores.
 We also saw that every other hiker we passed on the trail had a can of bear spray strapped to their hip or chest like a holstered sidearm.
 I thought we may have made a fatal mistake, but we pressed on.